sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 ```

 #### System.SetPackage
-We can use this API to download an image or package from remote and install this image or package, and we can also use this API to send image from GNOI client to SONiC device.
+We can use this API to download an image or package from remote (or passed directly in client request) and install this image or package.

-Arguments: destination path and filename of the package, version of the package, Boolean to indicate whether the package should be made active after receipt on the device, package contents, hash of file contents
+Arguments: filename of the package, version of the package, Boolean to indicate whether the package should be made active after receipt on the device, package contents, hash of file contents
 ```
 rpc SetPackage(stream SetPackageRequest) returns (SetPackageResponse) {}